AndySymons/GERRY-Guitar-pedalboard/README.md

 # Guitar-pedalboard
-Replaces Behringer FCB1010 microprocessor, to instead control effects on Logic Pro
+Based on Behringer FCB1010 pedalboard, replaces the processor to control effects on Logic Pro X over MIDI.

+Archive from a 2018 Arduino project
+-- details to follow